Natasha Hamilton: 1999–2008: Atomic Kitten

 In May 1999, Hamilton joined Atomic Kitten, a girl group founded by OMD frontman Andy McCluskey, replacing Heidi Range who left the early line up.
 With Hamilton, Liz McClarnon and Kerry Katona, the group released their first record in 1999.
 Katona left the group in 2001 and was replaced by Jenny Frost.
 Atomic Kitten had three UK number one singles, "Whole Again", "Eternal Flame", and "The Tide Is High (Get the Feeling)".
-They also had two UK number one albums, Right Now, and Feels So Good, both being certified double-platinum in the UK for sales of over 600,000 copies each.
+They also had two UK number one albums, Right Now, and Feels So Good, both being certified double-platinum in the UK for sales of more than 600,000 copies each.
 The total worldwide sales are estimated at 6.2 million singles and 4 million albums.
 Hamilton was also winner of the annual Rear of the Year award.

-In 2006, Hamilton appeared on the BBC1's talent show Just the Two of Us, paired with Mark Moraghan, finished in second place.
+In 2006, Hamilton appeared on the BBC1's talent show Just the Two of Us, paired with Mark Moraghan, finishing in second place.
 Hamilton announced that she was recording solo songs and intended to release her first solo album in 2007, but she failed to sign with a label and the project was postponed.
-In 2007, under the nickname Tash, Hamilton was featured artist in Mischa Daniels's hit song "Round & Round", which samples Crystal Waters' "Gypsy Woman (She's Homeless)" and has been included on the Ministry of Sound compilation Housexy: The Afterparty.
+In 2007, under the nickname Tash, Hamilton was featured artist in Mischa Daniels's hit song "Round & Round", which samples Crystal Waters' "Gypsy Woman (She's Homeless)" and was included on the Ministry of Sound compilation Housexy: The Afterparty.
+Atomic Kitten went on hiatus in 2008.

+2009–2023: Other projects and Atomic Kitten reformation

 In 2009, Hamilton appeared on Celebrity Come Dine with Me Celebrity.
 From December 2009 to January 2010, she played the title role in the musical Peter Pan at the Liverpool Empire.